Sure Dividend

 This milestone is impressive for any company, but it is even more so for those that are extremely sensitive to economic conditions.

-One of the more cyclical Dividend Kings is Stanley Black & Decker (SWK).
+One of the more cyclical Dividend Kings is Stanley Black & Decker (SWK), which has raised its dividend for 57 consecutive years.

-This article will examine the company’s business, prospects for growth, and future returns in an effort to determine if now is the right time to purchase this Dividend King.
+This article will examine the company’s business, prospects for growth, and future returns to determine if now is the right time to purchase this Dividend King.

 Business Overview